-Susannah Hallett GLYDE (1818-5Nov1879) married the first William Silas Pearse (1808-1866 - their memorial is at Fremantle Cemetery at Congregational D397), tho their remains may still like in the Skinner St cemetery.
+Susannah Hallett GLYDE (1818-5Nov1879) married the first William Silas Pearse (1808-1866 - their memorial is at Fremantle Cemetery at Congregational D397), tho their remains may still be in the Skinner St cemetery.

 Glyde Street in East Fremantle is named for this family, and probably specifically for George.